gavinsimpson/esa-advanced-vegan/README.md

 # Advanced community data analysis using the vegan package in R

-Welcome to the GitHub repository for the workshop on advanced community ecology analyses using the `vegan` package at ESA 2016.
+Welcome to the GitHub repository for the workshop on advanced community ecology analyses using the `vegan` package at ESA 2017.

 **Location and time:**
-Room 304, Ft Lauderdale Convention Center
+Room A105, Oregon Convention Center, Portland, Oregon

 ## Organizers